elsiklab/myvariantviewer/README.md

 Figure.
 Shows the grasp and clinvar specific data tracks from the test/trackList.json sample dataset.

+## Notes

+Currently tested with v2 and v3 of MyGene.info and v1 of MyVariant.info

 # Demo

 [https://cmdcolin.github.io/jbrowse/](https://cmdcolin.github.io/jbrowse/?loc=chr1%3A109416545..109492484&tracks=MyGene.info%2CMyVariant.info%20clinvar&highlight=)

 The test/trackList.json sample data directory can also be used as a reference